Cleveland officer charged in death of teen during arrest

 Prosecutor Tim McGinty says it's unreasonable for officers to use deadly force if they have no reason to think a person is a threat to police or the public.

-A police union attorney for Buford says he believes Buford acted properly and within the scope of his duties to protect the community's safety.
+A police union attorney for Buford says he believes the officer acted properly and within the scope of his duties to protect the community's safety.